 The power of role models are truly important for Ishtar.
 And as we speak, she expresses both gratitude and humbleness towards her own position as a female influencer.
 Not least because of her non-stereotypical profile as a young, ethnic woman in a leadership- and chief position.
 It is not only the outdated image of how a leader should or should not look or act that is taking a huge turn in Ishtar’s fearless approach; the image of the kind, humble woman who wants to do good also finds a new face in her firm idealism – which again shows us that being compassionate is in no way an antonym to being decisive or tough.

-– Some seem to think of me as harsh and uncompromising.
+– Some seem to think of me as harsh.
 But if I was a man, I would be seen as a visionary and an efficient leader.
 However I know exactly what I want and I know what I am willing to sacrifice.
 I do things differently and very unorthodox.
 But you have to dare to be different if you want to succeed and also make an impact!
 And you have to dare to face challenges.

 Perhaps, this is where we find the unique dimension that makes Ishtar one of the most influential people of our time: in the fierce combination between a fearless mindset and humble ambition.
 One could easily argue that there is one thing to strive for change, and one thing to actually do it.
 For Ishtar, it seems that her energetic force for change started on quite early.
 With a tough background of having to constantly make it on her own and taking care of herself, even as a child, it is no wonder she is as much of a visionary as a doer.